btf-org/flank/README.md

 ### 3. If SQL Server is running locally on Windows, configure it for WSL

-> If SQL Server is running on another server, skip to the step 4 below
+> If SQL Server is running on another server, skip to step 4

 WSL runs in a separate network environment from Windows.
 We need to enable TCP and a couple other settings on SQL Server and then make sure it's reachable from WSL.